 Commercial banks carry out several activities.
 Their most prominent roles are;

-- Accepting deposits: Commercial banks are mostly recognised for one essential function; accepting deposits from the general public.
+- Accepting deposits: Commercial banks are mostly recognized for one essential function; accepting deposits from the general public.
 It is the most traditional function of all.
-There are three types of deposits — savings, current and fixed.
+There are three types of deposits — savings, current, and fixed.
 Existing account holders can withdraw their cash whenever they choose at their convenience.
 Savings accounts operate on a longer termed basis and attract interests because the deposits are investments.
 Fixed deposit accounts, on the other hand, work on a set period, and draw a fixed interest rate.
 See how to calculate the fixed deposit interest rate in Nigeria.

 - Provision of loans: besides accepting deposits, another function of commercial banks is the provision of loans.
 The provision of funds to those who require them for transactions is a vital role commercial banks play.
 Nowadays, customers can now have access to instant loans from commercial banks.